linagora/cyrus-docker/README.md

 # cyrus-docker

-This image contains a cyrus imap service.
+This image contains a cyrus imap service with support for the jmap protocol.
+It should be used only for development and testing purpose.

+to build it you can run the following command :

+`docker build . -t cyrus-jmap`

+to run it :

+`docker run -p 1080:80 -p 1143:143  cyrus-jmap`

 Three users belong to the virtual test domain :